 Accessible Websites Benefit Millions of People

 Domino’s Pizza being inaccessible is just one example of a large company affecting its disabled customers’ convenience, but think about how the entire world benefits from proper access to any website today.
 For example, what if a blind person wanted to access bus departure times or rideshare programs from their phone, but couldn’t?
 What about checking the weather, or their bank account?
 Now, what about the accessibility of other products and services that will benefit their lives, such as those that may be found on your business website?
 Should those with disabilities be denied that use of the internet, and have to wait on a more able-bodied person to help them?
+Especially if you’re in an education niche, you must take care of your website accessibility.
+For example, CPA exam courses are in high demand but, according to this page, none of the companies put accessibility as their unique selling point.
+In the world of high competition, you may want to distinguish your brand from the others and put accessibility as a top priority.
 Making your website accessible is integral, and worthwhile.

 How You Can Make Your Website More Accessible